Brian Bulatao

-Brian Joseph Bulatao(born 30 September 1964) is an American businessman and former government official.
-In 2017 he was named as Chief Operating Officer of the Central Intelligence Agency by then-agency director Mike Pompeo.
+Brian Joseph Bulatao (born 30 September 1964) is an American businessman and former government official.
+In 2017, he was named chief operating officer of the Central Intelligence Agency by then-agency director Mike Pompeo.
 In June 2018, Bulatao was nominated to be Under Secretary of State for Management by President Donald Trump.
 On May 16, 2019, Bulatao was confirmed by the United States Senate in a 92–5 vote; he was sworn in the next day.

-After leaving the Trump administration, he was named chief administrative officer at Activision Blizzard effective March 2021.
+After leaving his position within the Trump administration in 2021, he was named chief administrative officer at Activision Blizzard effective March 2021.

 Early life and education

 Bulatao was raised in Pennsylvania, one of three children of Agapito and Brenda Bulatao.
 His father was an immigrant from the Philippines and his mother's parents immigrated from Greece and Poland.

 Bulatao graduated in 1986 from the United States Military Academy at West Point, where he rose to the rank of cadet captain, and was involved in white water canoeing, scuba diving, mountaineering and 150-lb. football.
 Nicknamed "Rambo," he was described in the 1986 Howitzer yearbook as a Renaissance man who earned the respect of all.
 He was a classmate of Ulrich Brechbuhl and Mike Pompeo and later helped Pompeo found Thayer Aerospace.
 Later he earned an MBA from Harvard Business School.